Back to All Events

 The zoom classes:

-o Overview of creative possibilities and integration of transfers in artistic practice.
+o Overview of creative possibilities integrating transfers within an artistic practice.
 Examples of what and how others have integrated transfers into their work

 · Discuss

-o Theoretical discussions on the digital-to-analog process and vice versa
+o The strength of digital-to-analog process and vice versa

 o Emphasis on the importance of play, experimentation, and the concept of Wabi-Sabi

-o Insights into optimal digital file preparation and pigment printing Make your own transfers or send out?
+o Make your own transfers or send out?

-o Techniques for using transfers as complete images or as components within existing works
+o Use transfers as complete images or as a component within existing work

 o Why use inkAID inkjet receptive coatings and what they do